BlueSheep7/exibillia/exibillia/format.md

 $jump_up|[label_name]
 ```

 ⚠️Important: Avoid jumping upwards as it may be resource intensive, especially in larger story files!
+Also be aware that loops may break immersion.

 ## Create / change the choice question